 Distribution partners work directly with local brands and advertisers in specific territories.
 Distribution partners operate their own websites where they host licensable 500px content.

 Are my images automatically available on your Distribution partner's websites?

-No. First, photographers must have Licensing enabled in their Settings and second, photographers must have submitted the image(s) for Licensing.
-In addition to this process on the 500px side, both Getty Images and VCG conduct their own submission curation and inspection before they publish images from the 500px collection.
+No. Photographers have to enable the image(s) for Licensing.
+In addition to this on the 500px side, both Getty Images and VCG conduct their own submission curation and inspection before they publish images from the 500px collection.